valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 ## Front-end

-To develop your own front-end plugin, the library `@valtimo/plugin` provides several interfaces which your own front-end plugin must conform to, in order to be used in your implementation.
+To develop a front-end plugin, the library `@valtimo/plugin` provides several interfaces which a front-end plugin must conform to, in order to be used in an implementation.

-### Your plugin specification
+### Plugin specification

-First you need to make a plugin specification, conforming to the interface `PluginSpecification`.
+First, a plugin specification conforming to the PluginSpecification interface needs to be created.
 Below is an example specification with explanations for each property:

 #### **`sample.plugin.specification.ts`**